Malaria in Kenya

 Development of malaria control timeline

 A timeline of the history of malaria control in Kenya was produced with the help of the NMCP in 2016-7.
 The history of malaria dates back to 1910 when larval control was started and quinine was first introduced as prophylaxis to 2016 when an insecticide management strategy was developed through to 2018.
 In all, the timeline covers over 100 major events in malaria control specifically looking at the areas of policy, vector control, intermittent preventative treatment, case management, surveillance, operational research and monitoring.
+The NMCP received the final timeline in January 2017.

 Estimating malaria risk over space and time